projectwilberforce/projectwilberforce.github.io/colorbleed/index.md

 **Downsampled Pre-pass**

-Speeds up the calculation by downsampling the parts without occlusion.
+Speeds up the calculation by downsampling the parts with less colorbleed.
 Results in performance boost, especially for higher resolutions.

-- *Greedy*: Skips areas that are unoccluded in the downsampled prepass.
+- *Greedy*: Skips areas that are below certain threshold of color in the downsampled prepass.
 Fast, but may cause small loss of detail.
-- *Careful*: Instead of skipping computes occlusion with low quality setting.
+- *Careful*: Instead of skipping computes colorbleed with low quality setting.
 Smaller performance speed-up but no loss of detail.

 **Downsampling**

 Reduces resolution of output, use this to gain performance at the cost of quality.
 Try lowering quality parameter first as this reduces quality dramatically.
 Having high quality setting with downsampling enabled serves no purpose.

-**Effect Mode**

-- *Simple*: Black color occlusion.
-- *Color Tint*: Custom-set occlusion color.
-- *Color Bleed*: Additionaly to ambient occlusion, nearby surfaces "bleed" color to each other.

-**Color Bleed**

-Color Bleed has its own set of parameters.
+Alternatively, use this option if you have some sort of supersampling enabled - as high pixel density would have adverse effect on performance without much visual impact.

+**Luminance Sensitivity**

+Reduces colorbleed effect on bright surfaces - either light sources or strongly lit areas.
+We recommend enabling this in combination with downsampling to reduce the most visible artifact caused by reducing of the occlusion texture.
+Also use this to prevent colorbleed on lamps, windows, screens etc.

+- *Enable*: Toggles the effect on/off.
-- *Power*: Similar to the AO Power setting - controls the intensity of the color bleed part.
+- *Mode*: What represents the brightness - either luminance or value component of HSV color model.
-- *Quality*: sets the size of the sample set used for the color bleed (relative to AO samples).
-Options are 'Normal', 'Half' and 'Quarter'.
+- *Threshold*: Controls the level of surface brightness that can still be affected by colorbleed.
+- *Falloff Width*: Width of the area in which is the colorbleed gradually reduced.
+- *Falloff Softness*: How fast is the colorbleed reduced.

+**Skip Backfaces**

-- *Skip Backfaces*: Makes surfaces cast color only in front of them - unlike shadows, that are cast both to the front and to the back.
+Makes surfaces cast color only in front of them - unlike shadows, that are cast both to the front and to the back.
 See attached screenshots.

+<iframe frameborder="0" class="juxtapose" width="100%" height="380" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=28461d04-d41d-11e6-892e-0edaf8f81e27"></iframe>

 **Enable Blur**

-In case you are applying your own blur after VAO effect, you can try turning this off to save performance.
-Blur step included in VAO is fast and is part of its visual appearance, so you might consider keeping it on all the time.
+In case you are applying your own blur after WC effect, you can try turning this off to save performance.
+Blur step included in WC is fast and is part of its visual appearance, so you might consider keeping it on all the time.

-**Output AO only**
+**Output Colorbleed only**

-Use for development to display only ambient occlusion component.
+Use for development to display only colorbleed component.

 ## Performance and other tips

 **Performance tips**

-- Keep radius reasonably low.
-For the best results set *Radius* so the shadow created by the effect is around 10-20cm (4-8in).
-- To make AO effect more pronounced increase *Presence* and *Power* settings before increasing *Radius*.
 - Use appropriate number of samples (*Quality* setting) - high enough to hide aliasing.
 There is nothing wrong with using 4-8 samples when radius is small enough.
 - Consider using *Downsampling* at high screen resoltions.
-- Judge the quality by the final image, not AO only.
+- Judge the quality by the final image, not Colorbleed part only.

-- Use *Speed Boost* feature.
+- Use *Adaptive Sampling* and *Downsampled Pre-pass* feature.

-**Unwanted interaction with other camera effects**

-You should place VAO Effect before any effects that change colors of the image such as tone mapping, vignetting, blur, chromatic aberration etc. As a rule of thumb, place VAO so that it is applied as soon as possible.

 **Disabling Ambient Occlusion for specific objects**